 St. Cecelia Catholic School's Administration has been dedicated to providing a setting for student learning which is based in the belief of educating the children in a Catholic environment- preparing them spiritually and academically for their high school years.
 We believe the parents are primary teachers in the faith development of the child, but the existence of SCS allows the children to openly profess and practice their beliefs.
-The Diocese of St. Petersburg offers modules of catechist study of which all the faculty participates.
-The administration continues to encourage the faculty and staff to be involved in all areas of faith enrichment at the Diocesan, parish, community, and school level.
+The administration encourages the faculty and staff to be involved in all areas of faith enrichment at the Diocesan, parish, community, and school level.

 St. Cecelia Catholic School implements a variety of strategies to measure the needs of our school to ensure student success.
-All current fifth and eighth graders participate in the Province's ACRE assessment tool which helps us diagnose and analyze their Catholic faith formation on subject matter.
+Fifth and eighth graders participate in the Province's annual ACRE assessment tool which helps diagnose and analyze their Catholic faith formation on subject matter.
 Our students demonstrate cognitive knowledge ratings much above the Province's standards in almost all areas.
 We are very proud of their successes on this assessment tool.

 All students in grades 2-8 participate in a nationally standardize test called Terra Nova.
 Another Florida Catholic Conference assessment tool is the ARCA.
 In reviewing the last two years of ARCA objectives from the areas of Catholic Identity to Administration and Professional growth, we have either accomplished or have made great strides in accomplishing our objectives.
 In our current ARCA plan we have created specific goals to continue improving in the areas of student responsibility, curriculum mapping, technology, and the physical plant.
 Student responsibility is observed by teachers through daily observations and is measured through our discipline policy, as well as, student involvement in service commitments.
 We have accumulated historical data to use as baselines for the improvement in student behavior and acceptance of responsibility.
 This continues to be documented and monitored to assess the strategies and their effectiveness.